-Skills Impact is a national Skills Service Organisation (SSO), funded by the Commonwealth Government.
-We are responsible for supporting Industry Reference Committees (IRCs) in the development of units of competency, skill sets and qualifications, for use by industry and the vocational training and education sector.
+Skills Impact is a national not-for-profit Skills Service Organisation (SSO), contracted by the Commonwealth Government.
+We work in collaboration with industry, government and training providers, to review and develop units of competency, skill sets and qualifications, for use by industry and the vocational training and education sector.

 Role of an SSO

-Skills Impact is one of six SSOs who have received funding from the Commonwealth to support Industry Reference Committees (IRCs) in the review and development of training packages, including units of competency, skill sets and qualifications.
+Skills Impact is one of six SSOs who is contracted by the Commonwealth to support Industry Reference Committees (IRCs).

-SSOs are accountable for providing technical, operational and secretariat services to enable their IRCs to undertake their industry engagement and training package development and review activities.
+SSOs are accountable for providing technical, operational and secretariat services to enable IRCs to undertake industry engagement and training package development and review activities.

 We provide support services to the following IRCs: